remzmike/javascript-simpleui/readme.md

 ![screenshot](screen.png)

 simpleui - v00 - 12/8/2016 10:19:01 AM - preview release
+simpleui - v01 - 9/16/2018 1:03 PM - added webgl support

 ## ABOUT

-this is an "immediate-mode ui", which basically means ui components are functions
+This is an "immediate-mode ui", which basically means ui components are functions.

-this is useful because it changes the way gui applications are written and extended
+This is useful because it changes the way gui applications are written and extended.

-it is a work in progress, written in a straight-line style for easy experimentation
+It is a work in progress, written in a straight-line style for easy experimentation.

+## History.

-i wrote this in c# first, then ported it to lua, then ported to this javascript
+I wrote this twice in C#, then ported to lua, then ported to this javascript.

+Where has this library been used?

+    * XNA (C#)
+    * Mono GTK [cairo] (C#)
+    * leaguebot (lua)
+    * love2d (lua)
+    * html webgl [pixi] (javascript)
+    * html canvas (javascript)

 ## TODO
 js dependencies (prolly require or something)